WasseemEmad/PRODIGY_ML_05/README.md

 ## **Dataset**
 The original Food101 dataset contains 101 categories, but this project uses only three categories for simplicity:

-Label 1 is apple_pie
+Label 1 is apple_pie.

-Label 2 is baby_back_ribs
+Label 2 is baby_back_ribs.

-Label 3 is baklava
+Label 3 is baklava.

 Each category contains a balanced number of images, preprocessed for training.